smart-facility/cognicity-reports-twitter/README.md

 * thanks_in/en - Text for geolocation reminders [Bahasa Indonesian/English]

 #### Postgres connection
-* connection string - PostgreSQL connection details (see node-postgres module documenation)[https://github.com/brianc/node-postgres]
+* connection string - PostgreSQL connection details (see [node-postgres module documenation](https://github.com/brianc/node-postgres)).
-* postgres tables as defined in database schema
+* postgres tables as defined in the database [schema](https://github.com/smart-facility/cognicity-schema/blob/master/schema.sql)

-### PostgreSQL/PostGIS schema (SQL folder)
-* createdb.sql creates an empty database for cognicity
-* schame.sql adds PostGIS support and builds the relational schema for cognicity

 ### Run
 The app is run as a background process using the Daemonize 2 library.
 The process name is set to the configuration instance `config.instance` defined in the configuration file.